 Gagosian Gallery, Heddon Street, London

-Lamina, created in 2005, is a sculptural stained glass artwork, formed of triple-laminate float glass screenprinted – using a technique originated by Clarke – with a ceramic glaze dot matrix depicting oak and sycamore leaves – from Clarke's own digital photographs, which he views as analagous to drawn studies – punctuated with areas of blue.
-Totalling 99 feet in length and 12 feet in height, and weighing 15 tons, Lamina was first exhibited as an installation in London's Gagosian Gallery, and is now recognised as a landmark in the history of the medium of stained glass.
+Lamina, created in 2005, is a sculptural stained glass artwork, formed float glass screenprinted and kiln-fired – using a technique originated by Clarke – with a ceramic glaze dot matrix depicting oak and sycamore leaves – from Clarke's own photographs and drawings – punctuated with areas of blue.
+Totalling 99 feet in length and 12 feet in height, Lamina was first exhibited as an installation in London's Gagosian Gallery, and is now recognized as a landmark in the history of the medium of stained glass.